 Expanding Our Reach and Accessibility

 In the fall of 2017, PAFA broke ground on a new Arts Center in the lower level of the Hamilton Building.
 At the Art Center's core will be a 265-seat auditorium—two-thirds larger than our current facility—equipped with state-of-the-art technology for the exhibition of film, performance, art, lectures, and public programs.
-By collaborating with multidisciplinary partners throughout the city, we will attract new audiences while expanding and diversifying the cultural offerings available at PAFA and in Philadelphia at large.
+By collaborating with multidisciplinary partners throughout the city, we will attract new audiences to our campus while expanding and diversifying the cultural offerings available at PAFA and in Philadelphia at large.

 Visitors attending programs in the Arts Center will convene in a new Student Art Gallery.
 This space will feature exhibitions of work by current PAFA students, curated by faculty and the students themselves.
 The Student Art Gallery will expose visitors to cutting-edge student work and put PAFA’s expanded curriculum on display.